cvajira/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Strategy to fill missing values
 Now we should devise a strategy to fill missing values.
 Before that we should try to understand the data set.
 First look at the interval ID.
 Interval id are like 0,5,10,...2355.
-Most intutive interpretation for these interval ID is it is time given according to 24 hour clock.
+Most intuitive interpretation for these interval ID is it is time given according to 24 hour clock.
 So, "0" mean "12.00AM", "5" mean "12.05AM"...."2355"" mean "23:55PM".
 Now with this interpretation if we look at the time series plot in above (interval vs avgsteps ) we can see that from 12.00AM-5.00AM there are almost zero movements( due sleep ?).
 Then starting around 7.00AM, movements starts to increase.
-We also found above maximum number of movements occur at 835 interval(8.35AM ? may be becauae of daily walking exercise? ).
-If we use this intutive interpretaion of data set, then I think best way to **fill missing values of given interval ID is using mean of that interval ID taken across all days**.
-Now we can make new dataset with missing values filled.
+We also found above maximum number of movements occur at 835 interval(8.35AM ? may be because of daily walking exercise? ).
+If we use this intuitive interpretation of data set, then I think best way to **fill missing values of given interval ID is using mean of that interval ID taken across all days**.
+Now we can make new data set with missing values filled.

 ```r